 Thus, I. cookei is a largely ignored species for which little is known about its microbiota (including pathogens, commensals, or symbionts).
 Yet, because of its broad host range and co-parasitization with other tick species, I. cookei may be a potential bridge vector that can transmit pathogens from one reservoir host to another.
 Its natural history and co-parasitization of vertebrates hosts with other species might warrant further scruntiny.

+Other host associations should also be more closely examined.
+There was a recent study suggesting that pet ownership increased the likelihood of tick bites (Jones et al., 2018), but when reviewing the literature, we find that this is not a new observations, nor a surprising one.
+In 1968, at least six of the 20 tick species described were likely to come into contact with humans through their canine companions (Snetsinger, 1968).

 Passive surveillance and the value of citizen contribution

 The ideal surveillance program for vector-borne disease epidemiology would have both active and passive collection strategies.
 Combined with reported human cases of tick-borne disease, both passive and active collections provide complementary data for accurate assessment of tick-borne disease risk.
 The metadata associated with both active and passive tick surveillance (assuming it has been curated and well-managed) can provide insight into tick-host association, vegetation, seasonality, and shifts in population structure that can be used for modeling disease risk.
 Archival tick samples (or their DNA) can be useful for retrospective mining for research on the population genetics of ticks to detect gene flow, host shifts, or on their microbial inhabitants.

 Active collection methods often provide a better estimate of the tick population sizes, a major variable used to assess tick-borne disease risk.
-Springer et aldescribed the distribution of lonestar ticks (americanum) across the United States, but only identified it in 17 of 77 counties of Oklahoma (Springer et al., 2014).
+Springer et al. described the distribution of lonestar ticks (A. americanum) across the United States, but only identified it in 17 of 77 counties of Oklahoma (Springer et al., 2014).
 Barrett suggested that this was an underestimation due to incomplete passive surveillance (Barrett et al., 2015).
 Barrett et al (2015) used a combination of retrospective literature review, data compilation of specimens from archival collections, and active collection (dry ice, dragging, and flagging) in counties presumed to be free of Amblyomma americanum and found that 68 of 77 counties of Oklahoma were colonized.
 One of the limitations of active collection methods is that while overall population sizes may be high, sampling may not reflect population abundance, particularly if the distributions are spotty.
 Tick populations are not static and may be highly mobile, depending on the host upon which they alight.
 Nevertheless, active surveillance can fill in the gaps in tick distribution throughout each state.

-Passive surveillancesometimes criticized for under-representation of certain taxa or bias toward certain host associationscitizen-submitted tick collections can provide valuable baseline data on prevalence and likelihood of tick encounters (Barrett et al., 2015; Cortinas and Spomer, 2014; Koffi et al., 2012; Nelder et al., 2014; Ripoche et al., 2018; Xu et al., 2016).
+Passive surveillance, on the other hand, is sometimes criticized for under-representation of certain taxa or bias toward certain host associations.
+Nevertheless, citizen-submitted tick collections can provide valuable baseline data on prevalence and likelihood of tick encounters (Barrett et al., 2015; Cortinas and Spomer, 2014; Koffi et al., 2012; Nelder et al., 2014; Ripoche et al., 2018; Xu et al., 2016).
 In fact, there is evidence that passive tick surveillance data is more strongly correlated with reported human cases of tick-borne diseases than active surveillance (Ripoche et al., 2018).
 A community engagement program that actively recruits ticks submitted by citizens should be coupled with support for a rigorously curated database of tick submission.